 Important: if you plan to pay your balance in full every month to avoid interest on card purchases, please consider whether making a transfer is right for you.
-Card purchases will only remain interest free if you pay the whole balance (including the amount of any transfer) in full every month, or if you have a 0% promotional rate on card purchases, otherwise interest will be payable.
+Card purchases will only remain interest free if you pay the whole balance (including the amount of any transfer) in full every month, or if you have a 0% promotional rate on card purchases.

 For all the details, have a look at our understanding money transfers page.

-There's no limit to how many transfers you can make, as long as it's no more than 95% of your credit limit, including any transfer fees and existing account balance.
+There's no limit to how many transfers you can make, as long as it's no more than 93% of your credit limit, including your existing account balance.

 For security reasons, you can only make one transfer (either money or balance transfer) of the same amount to/from an individual account in any 14 day period.

-No, you can't stop a balance transfer after it has been made.
+No, you can't stop a balance or money transfer request after it’s been made.